The Fat Tail

-The Fat Tail: The Power of Political Knowledge for Strategic Investing (Oxford University Press: 2009) is a book by political scientists Ian Bremmer and Preston Keat.
-Bremmer and Keat are President and Research Director, respectively, of Eurasia Group, a global political risk consultancy.
+The Fat Tail: The Power of Political Knowledge for Strategic Investing (Oxford University Press: 2009) is a book written by political scientists Ian Bremmer and Preston Keat.
+Bremmer and Keat are the president and research director respectively of Eurasia Group, a global political risk consultancy.

 In The Fat Tail, Bremmer and Keat discuss a broad range of political risks, including geopolitical, country, and micro-level risks.
-They explain these political risks, and lay out how to effectively recognize, communicate, and mitigate them.
-Investors, corporate decision-makers, and policymakers who operate in countries with seemingly opaque or unpredictable political systems will find the book useful for planning and responding to risks, as will those operating in open systems that are subject to changing political winds.
-The Fat Tail offers a way to understand political risks so that they can be eliminated, minimized, isolated, or avoided.
+They explain these risks and provide guidance on how to recognize, communicate, and mitigate them effectively.
+The book aims to offer a comprehensive understanding of political risks, enabling readers to eliminate, minimize, isolate, or avoid them.

 Fat tails

+The "fat tails" indicate a probability, which may be larger than otherwise anticipated, that an investment will move beyond three standard deviations.
 A fat tail occurs when there is an unexpectedly thick end or “tail” toward the edges of a distribution curve, indicating an irregularly high likelihood of catastrophic events.
-This fat tail represents the risks of a particular event occurring that are so unlikely to happen and difficult to predict that many choose to ignore their possibility.
+This fat tail represents the risks of an event so unlikely and difficult to predict that many choose to ignore their possibility.
 Political impacts are often reduced to a rounding error in conventional risk analysis; as a result, many actors affected by political risk do not adequately plan for it.
-This book argues that political risk can be analyzed, understood, and mitigated—and often predicted.
+This book argues that political risk can be analyzed, understood, mitigated, and often predicted.

-One example that Bremmer and Keat highlight in The Fat Tail is the August 1998 Russian devaluation and debt default.
-Leading up to this event, economic analysts predicted that Russia would not default because the country had both the ability and willingness to continue to make its payments.
-However, political analysts argued that Russia’s fragmented leadership and lack of market regulation—along with the fact that several powerful Russian officials would benefit from a default—reduced Russia’s willingness to pay.
+One example Bremmer and Keat highlight in The Fat Tail is the August 1998 Russian devaluation and debt default.
+Leading up to this event, economic analysts predicted that Russia would not default because the country had the ability and willingness to continue making its payments.
+However, political analysts argued that Russia’s fragmented leadership, lack of market regulation, and several powerful Russian officials would benefit from a default reduced Russia’s willingness to pay.
 Since these political factors were missing from the economic models, the economists did not assign the correct probability to a Russian default.